Last Updated on August 23, 2020

 - Meeting with a current or potential client

 - Driving employees from one job site to another

 Covering your financial liability to third parties is only one piece of the puzzle.
 Business vehicle insurance can also cover damages or loss of your company vehicles as a result of an accident, theft, fire, or other natural disasters.

-Furthermore, there are three types of vehicles your business vehicle insurance may provide coverage for depending on the type of policy you choose.
+Furthermore, there are three types of vehicles your commercial auto insurance may provide coverage for depending on the type of policy you choose.
 These different types of coverage include:

 - Only company vehicles you own

 - Only company vehicles you own or lease